 Youth Program – dedicated to our young audience and provides film-oriented entertainment, education and experience.

-Focus On – We shine the spotlight on a national cinema; Last year it was Poland but this year we celebrate the centenary of Finland’s independence by shining a light on film production from our Nordic neighbors.
+Focus On – We shine the spotlight on a national cinema; Last year we celebrated the centenary of Finland’s independence by shining a light on film production from our Nordic neighbors this year our focus will be on the Baltic countries.

 Emerging master – This section offers insight into the oeuvre of a filmmaker just gaining considerable ground.
-Our 2017 Emerging Master is Valeska Grisebach.
+Our 2017 Emerging Master was Valeska Grisebach.

 Honorary Guests of Past Festivals